 Separated into two opposing armies, one commanded by Marshal de Broglie and the other by Count de Rochambeau and Baron Luckner, the soldiers maneuvered to compare two combat tactics in vogue in Europe at the time: thin order and deep order.

 To help them in the conflict, Louis XVI ordered this gathering.
 The king wanted to make the English fear a possible landing on their coast.
-The strategy was to keep a large part of the English naval fleet at the quay, far from the theater of operations in the New World.
+The strategy was to keep a large part of the English army away from the New World theater of operations.
 This diversion is intended to reduce the “military pressure” on Washington’s army.

-Nevertheless, France had to commit itself militarily and declared war on England in 1779.
-Several regiments present at Vaussieux left for America with the Count of Rochambeau in 1780 and contributed to the victory of Yorktown which allowed the United States to gain independence.
+Moreover, France had to commit itself militarily, having already declared war on England in March 1778.
+Several regiments present in Vaussieux left for America with the Count of Rochambeau in 1780 and contributed to the victory of Yorktown which allowed the United States to gain independence.

 The American War of Independence